-For more on the Dane County Department of Waste & Renewables' organics diversion and compost programs, visit our Compost Services page.
+For information on Dane County organics recycling programs, visit our Compost Services page.

 Administered by the Dane County Department of Waste & Renewables, the Organics Management Grant is intended to help fund projects that reduce or eliminate the volume of organic materials, such as food scraps and yard waste, disposed of at the landfill.
 Projects that support food waste reduction or creative reuse will also be considered under this grant.
 All Dane County businesses, institutions, municipalities, Native American tribal governments and organizations, community groups, and nonprofit organizations are eligible to apply.